-Appreciating works of art is supposedly a pleasurable activity.
-However, this pleasure is reserved in what we call ‘contemporary’ art.
-It involves an incessant, sometimes tiresome, thinking under the pressure of judgement: Do I like this work or not?
-Do I evaluate it or not?
+Appreciating works of art is supposed to be a pleasurable activity.
+But this pleasure is reserved for what we call ‘contemporary’ art.
+It involves an incessant, sometimes tedious, thinking under the pressure of judgement: Do I like this work or not?
+Do I value it or not?
 Should I tell others that this work is great or not?
-In the face of works of art, we restlessly feel, look, listen, observe, question, analyse, and judge, in light of our experiences, knowledge and emotions, and in reference to other’s opinions.
-This obsession to judgement is particularly prominent in modern and contemporary art which quality draws upon an invention of ‘new’ meanings and stories through individual endeavour.
-Art in present time is diverted from the one in the past which was predominantly religious and in which meanings and stories were collectively given.
-The act of appreciating art in our time is no longer taking place in a comfort of belief or sensual pleasure, rather it serves us a diorama of judgement, demonstrating how a certain opinion is formulated, exercised and contributes to the creation of value systems in cultural, intellectual and economic spheres.
-Particularly since poststructuralism and deconstruction took over the Western intellectual and artistic climate, we tend to claim that judgement is not a gift to the human perception uniquely attributed to each person; it is an amalgam of perceptual cannons, stereotypes and discourses that are culturally, socially and politically manipulated.
-There is not much left for a subjective agency in our sentiment and taste.
-How we think and how we feel are largely dependent on the cultural and social contexts.
-Art is increasingly being dispersed into the discourse of power relations, thereby an idea of aesthetic experience is dismantled into an exercise of critical thinking.
+We restlessly feel, look, listen, observe, question, analyse, and judge works of art, in the light of our experiences, knowledge and emotions, and in reference to the opinions of others.
+This obsession with judgement is particularly evident in modern and contemporary art, the quality of which is based on the invention of ‘new’ meanings and stories through individual effort.
+Art in contemporary time has moved away from the predominantly religious art of the past, where meanings and stories were given collectively.
+The act of appreciating art in our time no longer takes place in the comfort of faith or sensual pleasure, but rather serves us as a diorama of judgement, demonstrating how a certain opinion is formulated, exercised and contributes to the creation of value systems in the cultural, intellectual and economic spheres.
+Especially since poststructuralism and deconstruction have taken over the Western intellectual and artistic climate, we like to claim that judgement is not a gift of human perception unique to each individual, but an amalgam of perceptual cannons, stereotypes and discourses that are culturally, socially and politically manipulated.
+There is not much left for a subjective agency in our feelings and tastes.
+How we think and how we feel largely depends on the cultural and social contexts.
+Art is increasingly being dispersed in the discourse of power relations, and the idea of aesthetic experience is dismantled into an exercise of critical thinking.

 Text by Michiko Oki